Honorlock: Proctor In-person or Remote Exams Given in Canvas

 - Unless Restroom Breaks Allowed is selected in Guidelines

-- Test takers cannot wear hats or have hoodies up over their heads
+- Test Takers cannot wear hats or have hoodies up over their heads

 - Unless Hats Allowed is selected in Guidelines